msk2k01/Powershell-Tools/README.md

 In defining shortcut paths, one can use `$($n)` to refer to the drive letter of the internal drive, and `$($x)` for the drive letter of the external drive.
 (This is the same syntax that's used by the script.)

-Shortcuts are called by passing their index in the `$comps` array to the `-Shortcut` parameter at runtime.
-The indexes can be listed by passing an invalid index (ex. a very large number).
+When the `-Shortcut` switch is passed at runtime, a menu is displayed of all shortcuts from which the user can select.

 ### Safegaurds
 Several safe coding practices have been employed to avoid unwanted behavior: